Glossary - Kitchen Tools

 What is grater?

-Graters are a kitchen utensil used to grate food into smaller pieces.
+Graters (おろし in Japanese) are a kitchen utensil used to grate food into smaller pieces.
 Outside of Japan, most are 4-faced metal graters used primarily to grate cheese.
 Japanese graters have a lot of small spikes on the surface made to grate spices like ginger or wasabi, or vegetables such as daikon radish or yamaimo (yam).
 Traditional Japanese graters were mostly made of metal in a dustpan shape, but now they come in various shapes and materials.
 There are box-shaped ones that hold grated ingredients, round ones, copper, stainless steel, plastic, and ceramic ones.

 How to use